decentraland/old-documentation/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 If accepted by the user, the function returns the hash number of the transaction.

 > Warning: This function informs you that a transaction was requested, but not that it was confirmed.
 If the gas price is too low, or it doesn't get mined for any reason, the transaction won't be completed.
-We don't advise relying on this function for dealing with things that are of value.

 ```tsx